blevinscm/genai-docs/docs/multimodal/Design-multimodal-prompts.md

 For complex tasks like the ones that require both visual understanding and reasoning, it can be helpful to split the task into smaller, more straightforward steps.
-Alternatively, it could also be effective if you directly ask the model to “think step by step” in your prompt.
+Alternatively, it could also be effective if you directly ask the model to "think step by step" in your prompt.

 | Prompt | Model response |
 | --- | --- |